yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 *On-premises gateway:*

 -   The RRAS VPN servers can be deployed in a cluster ([here's how](https://docs.microsoft.com/windows-server/remote/remote-access/ras/cluster/deploy-remote-access-in-cluster)).
-Altneratively, the servers could be upgraded to dedicated hardware VPN devices.
+Alternatively, the servers could be upgraded to dedicated hardware VPN devices.

 *ISP Internet connection:*